BGforgeNet/FO2tweaks/README.md

 Effect on the game:
 - Early game is more or less the same, JHP ammo rules.
 - By midgame, starting somewhere with Metal Armor Mark II, AP ammo becomes somewhat more effective.
 (This doesn't mean that JHP doesn't do damage, though.
 A point-blank burst from a minigun with JHP will rip most enemies in Combat Armor apart).
 - Power armor with its massive DT is a game changer.
 It will shrug off most JHP attacks.
 Even AP ammo is not very effective.
-You'll need to penetrate (criticals), or bring heavy weaponry - or bust.
+You'll need to penetrate (criticals), or bring heavy weaponry.

 It's designed for vanilla game ammo/weapons/armor.
 It will *work* with various mods such as [EcCo](http://www.nma-fallout.com/threads/economy-and-combat-rebalance-mod.193578/), however that may require tinkering with individual ammo modifiers in fo2tweaks.ini, and satisfactory result is not guaranteed.